jezzarax/jezzarax.github.io/cv.md

 `2017 - 2020`

-*Senior data scientist/Product owner*
+*Senior data scientist/Product owner*, leading 6-people team in marketing automation domain.

-As the leader of a 6-person Data Science team, I've been instrumental in driving our Marketing Automation domain.
-I've been responsible for:

 * Modeling: I introduced several modeling and conceptual approaches to the team and led implementation of some of them (portfolio forecasting and optimization, multi-actor simulations, bandit algorithms).
 * AI-Driven Solutions: Together with the team, I designed and implemented a large-scale Ad portfolio forecasting and optimization framework, and integrated it into daily operations of digital marketing teams.
 This contributed to a 15% improvement of marketing ROI.